dotnet/docs/docs/machine-learning/tutorials/health-violation-classification-model-builder.md

 ![Model Builder wizard in Visual Studio](../media/model-builder-scenarios.png)

 To train your model, select from the list of available machine learning scenarios provided by Model Builder.
-In this case, the scenario is *Text Classification*.
+In this case, the scenario is *Data Classification*.

 1. For this sample, the scenario is multiclass classification.
-In the *Scenario* step of Model Builder, select the **Issue Classification** scenario.
+In the *Scenario* step of Model Builder, select the **Data Classification** scenario.

 ## Load the data